sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 ```

 ### Battery (Electricity)
-Finally, let's see how storage technologies are defined in MACRO and how to include them in the system.
+Finally, let's see how storage technologies are defined in Macro and how to include them in the system.

 A battery is defined by the following components:
 - `battery_storage`